zhupingqi/RuiJi.Net/README.md

 # RuiJi.Net
 RuiJi.Net is a distributed crawl framework written in c#.

 RuiJi.Net is a self host webapi written using Microsoft.Owin.
-Major features include distribute crawler, distribute extracter and managed cookie.
+Major features include distribute crawler, distribute Extractor and managed cookie.

 RuiJi.Net support ip polling that using the server public network address and proxy server.